Keyboard shortcuts

 Usage

-rscontacts check-all --country 1
+rscontacts all-checks --country 1

 Flags